Morozzzko/Morozzzko.github.io/_drafts/2019-11-16-making-the-most-of-your-result-objects.html.md

 puts b # 1
 ```

-This is an effective approach, and we can even see it in [Rack](https://github.com/rack/rack) – the webserver interface.
+This is an effective approach, and we can even see it in [Rack](https://github.com/rack/rack), the web server interface.
 All applications and middlewares return a tuple of three elements – or a 3-tuple:

 1. The HTTP return code
 2. A map of HTTP headers